Fair Housing Resources

 Fair housing laws give persons with disabilities protection from discrimination that they may encounter in housing related transactions, such as renting or buying a housing unit, obtaining mortgages or purchasing insurance.
-These laws also provides for accommodations and modifications that allow a disabled person equal access to services and housing.
+These laws also provide for accommodations and modifications that allow a disabled person equal access to services and housing.

 What are “reasonable accommodations”?

-Reasonable accommodations are changes in rules, policies, practices, and the way services are provided in order to ensure equal opportunity to fully enjoy one’s living unit.
+Reasonable accommodations are changes in rules, policies, practices, and the way services are provided in order to ensure equal opportunity to fully enjoy one’s home.
 Examples of these changes would be waiving parking and ‘visitors’ fees for a person who has a home care aid, designating a disabled parking spot in front of a building, giving an oral reminder when rent is due to someone whose disability affects their memory, or allowing service animals despite a ‘no pets’ rule.
 There are typically no costs associated with reasonable accommodations.

 What are “reasonable modifications”?